MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-test.md

 1. Prepare for the EICAR test file:

-    1. Use an EICAR test file instead of real malware to avoid causing damage.
+    1. To avoid causing damage, use an EICAR test file instead of real malware.
 Standardized antimalware software treats EICAR test files as malware.

     1. Exclude an empty folder to prevent your endpoint antivirus protection from deleting the file.
 For Microsoft Defender for Endpoint (MDE) users, refer to [add an exclusion to Windows Security](https://support.microsoft.com/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26#ID0EBF=Windows_11).